 …in spite of all this. here it is…

 Steven Sasson with his “hand held” digital camera

 Using the exposure button, you took the picture, captured by a CCD, and the camera, wrote the information to the RAM, you then off loaded the image to a cassette tape.
 In principle, this is exactly the same as it is achieved today by my Sony A7R Mk3 mirrorless camera.
 The difference is that the SONY has a very large and speedy buffer and fast SD cards on which to offload the images.
 So, Steve’s camera used exactly the same principles as every compact, DSLR and mirrorless camera today.

 What are the specs?

 Referring to the issue of resolution, In meetings at Kodak, Steven said that he thought people would reasonably expect around 2 megapixels to be satisfied with the quality.
-Seems small now but back then that was a vast number!
+That seems small now however, back then that was a vast number!